AndrewRentschler/Roulette/README.md

 ## How to Play!
 ## 1. Place Bets
 - ### Number Bet - ( 1-36, 0, 00 )
-    - Player selects directly which number they are betting the wheel will select.
+    - Player directly selects a number
     - Pays 35 to 1
 - ### Outside Bet
     - Player selects collections of numbers